Blog

 credit: Mason Cummings, The Wilderness Society

 Shining Rock’s name comes from a white quartz outcropping near the peak of Shining Rock Mountain.
-The original 13,400 acres designated fifty years ago has since expanded to 18,483 acres.
+The original 13,400 acres designated over 50 years ago has since expanded to 18,483 acres.

 Logging and wildfires during the first half of last century are evidenced by grassy "balds" today.
 Despite hard-to-follow trails, this wilderness remains one of the most visited in the state, perhaps because it is the closest to the city of Asheville.